NunoJacintoDev/go-reminder/README.md

 # 🚧 What needs to be done
-- Tests for more load
+- Load Testing
+- Test with reminders with big expiration time
-- Fail recovery would be nice
+- Fail recovery & Persistent Data (Supervisor)
-- Performance Check and connections
+- Check Performance  and connections